Opened 5 years ago

 I'm currently pushing in a change that fixes both those issues (#305), by making the NF clear the flag at the start of the instantiation and set it if any calls to inStream or actualStream is encountered while flattening the model.
 We'll see whether it fixes the reported issue too, but I can't think of anything else that could cause this.

-comment:2 follow-up: Changed 5 years ago by perost
+comment:2 by Per Östlund, 5 years ago

 I forgot that inStream calls can be generated even if inStream isn't explicitly used in the model.
 I've changed it to set the flag when stream connectors are used instead now, rather than stream operators.
 I opened a new PR (#306) for that.